 To be honest, unless you have extensive DIY/contracting knowledge, I’d highly recommend hiring a professional to do this for you as the process can be quite extensive.

 However do note that if you are going to attempt this method yourself, you’ll likely need a friend or two to help along with a lot of time and patience.

 This option is obviously a more temporary choice, but hey, it does the job.
 If you have an event coming up (such as a party), and you have no time to implement a more permanent fix, then for the time being, some clear tape could always do the job.

-Taping the wires up against the wall or against the floor can ensure that they’re out of the way, and not a safety hazard.
-Sometimes you just gotta do, what you gotta do.
+Taping the wires up against the wall or against the floor can be an easier way to ensure that they’re out of the way.

 Hopefully you’ve enjoyed this article on hiding speaker solutions.
 I’m quite sure that there are even more out there, (let’s be honest, there’s some really creative people) but these are just a few of the top ways you can hide any unsightly wires.
 If you have any questions at all, don’t hesitate to ask.

 Until next time, make it easy, keep it simple.

 Hey everyone it’s nice to meet you.
 I’m Jay & I’ve been with this hobby for many years now.
 I decided to create this site to share everything that I’ve learned from personal experience with you.
 I also happen to be a huge gamer, lover of all things tech related, and a major fitness buff (love weightlifting)